 - Eating flaxseeds in excessive amounts may cause nausea and diarrhoea.

-- Sometimes, eating flaxseeds may cause swelling of lips.
+- Sometimes, eating flaxseeds may cause swelling of the lips.

 Doctors do not recommend the ingestion of flaxseeds in its raw form since it contains minor amounts of cyanide.
 The best way of including flaxseeds in your diet is to roast them as it destroys the cyanide compounds present in it.
 While it is best to not include flaxseeds in a pregnancy diet, if you still want to consume them in moderate amounts, here is what you can do.

 You can grind the seeds to make powder.
 You can add this powder to smoothies or to yoghurt to avoid direct consumption.
 You can use the flaxseed powder to garnish your salad or your morning cereal.
 But do check with your nutritionist before adding them to your diet.
 And store flaxseeds in an airtight container to retain its freshness and keep it crisp.

 How Many Flaxseeds Can I Consume While Pregnant?